HII-CHI-mistry-IR

 (3) double composite power-law AGN.

 If AGN is selected, the code will also ask for the value of alpha(OX). considered in the models and the stopping criterion.
 Later, once selected the model SED, the program will ask for the template files used to constrain the models and for the possible use of a interpolated high-resolution grid (0: non-interpolated or 1: interpolated).
 This will increase the resolution of the grid in O/H, C/O and log U in a factor 10, but it will slow down the calculation.
+The code can also be ran in non-interactive mode if the variable 'interactive' is set to 'False' in the script code.

 The input file